sparkbox/standard/code-style/all_code/README.md

 * Delete your [trailing whitespace][space]
 * Each file should have an empty line at the end
 * Leave comments when necessary that follow the comment style of the particular language
+  * Tip: an example of when a comment would be helpful is when you've done math to reach a number, but that math isn't included in the code
+  * Tip: comments should be concise, but descriptive enough to communicate value to another developer
 * When naming things such as variables or classes, be descriptive.
-Using abbreviations, for example, may not be easy to understand for other developers.
+Using abbreviations, for example, may not be easy to understand for other developers

 Need help?
 A lot of these things can be controlled within the settings of the particular editor you are using.
 There also extensions such as [Prettier][prettier] that can automatically format your code for you.